Beam test results of the Intermediate Silicon Tracker for sPHENIX: Analysis and results

 where $n$ is the number of hits in the cluster, and $e_{i}$ and $y_{i}$ denote the converted amplitude and y-position of the $i$-th hit.
 The cluster amplitude is defined as the sum of the $e_i$ values of the hits in the cluster.
 These clusters represent the total energy deposited by a charged particle traversing an INTT ladder and carry information about its location.
 The resulting clusters serve as input to subsequent analyses.

-To compare the INTT ladder performance with simulation, a \geant~\cite{Geant4_cite} model is developed based on the INTT beam test setup, including the INTT telescope and the scintillator configuration.
+To compare the INTT ladder performance with simulation, a \geant~\cite{Geant4_cite} model is developed based on the INTT beam test setup, including the INTT telescope\footnote{The most upstream ladder that was not operated during the beam test was also included in the model.} and the scintillator configuration.
 In addition, the particle-gun generator is configured according to the beam characteristics of the \SI{-23}{\degree} beamline in the gamma-ray irradiation hall of RARiS.

 The tracking analysis begins in Section~\ref{sec_residual}.
 It includes correlating clusters across multiple ladders in the selected cell and correcting the ladder misalignment along the vertical axis.
 Given the setup of the INTT telescope, a residual can be defined as $r = (Y_{\mathrm{L_{1}}}+C_{\mathrm{L_{1}}}) - Y_{\mathrm{pred}}$, where $Y_{\mathrm{L_{1}}}$ is the position of the \ladder{1} cluster in the y-axis, $C_{\mathrm{L_{1}}}$ is the misalignment correction for \ladder{1} relative to \ladder{0} and \ladder{2}, and $Y_{\mathrm{pred}}$ is the expected y-position for the \ladder{1} cluster, obtained by a linear interpolation of \ladder{0} and \ladder{2} clusters.